V07 · Stream 04 · Channel 1

 At least 3% of the corporation's outstanding voting shares, continuously held for 6 months.

-Texas · visible statutory
+Texas · statutory opt-in route

 TBOC § 21.373 opt-in